 Fish oil offers benefits derived from two types of omega-3 fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

-- Balances production of prostaglandins: Omega-3s found in fish oil manage the production of prostaglandins that regulate blood pressure, blood clotting, inflammation and allergic responses, gastrointestinal and kidney functioning, hormone production and nerve transmission (3).
+- Balanced production of prostaglandins: Omega-3s found in fish oil manage the production of prostaglandins that regulate blood pressure, blood clotting, inflammation and allergic responses, gastrointestinal and kidney functioning, hormone production and nerve transmission (2).

-- Prevent mood disorders: EPA and DHA are known to support positive mood and well-being during the pregnancy and postpartum period (4).
+- Support with positive mood: EPA and DHA are known to support positive mood and overall maternal health during the pregnancy and postpartum period (3).

-- Fetal development: Studies show that mothers who had fish oil supplements had babies with improved hand-eye coordination and brain development (5).
+- Fetal development: Studies show that mothers who had fish oil supplements had babies with optimal fetal growth and neurological development such as improved hand-eye coordination and brain development (4).

-- Safe pregnancy and labor: Omega-3s in fish oil also known to lower the risk of preeclampsia, preterm labor and manages your weight (6).
+- Safe pregnancy and labor: Omega-3s in fish oil also known to lower the risk of preeclampsia, preterm labor and manage your weight (5).

 That said, fish oil consumption might also have adverse effects in some.